3MC syndrome

 Unique facial features of the syndrome include widely spaced eyes, narrowing of the eye-opening, droopy eyelids, high-arched eyebrows, and short stature.
 A cleft lip and palate are also potential syndromes.

-Other associated symptoms include developmental delay, intellectual delay, hearing loss, and slow growth in childhood.
+Other associated symptoms include developmental delay, intellectual disability, hearing loss, and slow growth in childhood.

 Possible clinical traits/features: